 In January 2020, Politiken, a news source in Denmark, published a series of articles under the banner "Climate Deceived" that reference a Gold Standard-certified project.

-Though these types of feedback from users are typical of improved cookstove projects and Gold Standard's methodologies take them into account, Gold Standard and its official certification provider SustainCERT note that the journalists’ findings about project participants past stove usage are not consistent with the project's official monitoring results, which were conducted by the project proponent and then checked and verified by an experienced validation and verification body (VVB), including through a site visit.
-If these findings can be corroborated conclusively, the project would be a material non-conformity to Gold Standard rules.
+While the journalists’ findings about past stove usage were not consistent with the project's official monitoring results conducted by the project proponent and checked and verified by an experienced validation and verification body (VVB), if true, they would represent material non-conformity to Gold Standard rules.

-Gold Standard initiated Step 1 of the grievance process in January 2020 and used these findings to feed into a planned review of the Gold Standard cookstove and safe water access project pipeline and methodologies.
+Therefore, Gold Standard initiated Step 1 of the grievance process in January 2020 and used these findings to feed into a planned review of the Gold Standard cookstove and safe water access project pipeline and methodologies.
 This included a careful assessment of reported results and trends amongst the projects applying the Technologies and Practices to Displace Decentralized Thermal Energy Consumption (TPDDTEC) methodology, which covers a range of decentralised technologies, including safe water supply, biogas and cookstove projects, including those referenced in the article.

 This assessment concluded that the pattern of results found in the cookstove portfolio of TPDDTEC projects was within the expected range, indicating correct application and credible results.
 While some outliers were identified (circa 15 across the portfolio of 300+ projects), this did not represent unusual findings.
 The projects identified will be reviewed specifically in future verifications but no further action has been deemed necessary at this time.